rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 1. Start with the working end going off in the direction that you want it to ultimately go, .e.g leftwards-upwards.
 1. Wrap the bight around the column on the same side as you want the working end to exit the knot (left or right)
-1. Form a loop with the working ends going off in the same direction that you want them to ultimately go, and on the interior side of the wraps.
+1. Form a loop with the working ends.
+Two subtleties: 1) The working parts of the rope should cross the loop on the same side as the bight, i.e. on top of the wraps and 2) Do not reverse the direction of the working ends when you form the loop.
+If you reverse the direction you will get a Reef-like knot rather than a Granny-like knot.
 1. Pull the bight through the loop and cinch!
 1. TAH-DAH!